memfault/interrupt/_drafts/heartbeats.md

 In this post, we lay the foundation for how an organization should instrument their embedded firmware to measure performance, stability, and the overall "health" of each device and an entire fleet of devices.
-We'll compare and contrast the various approaches projects generally take to surface these metrics and I'll discuss why I believe heartbeat metrics are the best method for driving product decisions.
+We also compare and contrast the various approaches projects generally take to surface these metrics and I'll discuss why I believe heartbeat metrics are the best method for driving product decisions.